-We have been determined by the Internal Revenue Service to be exempt from taxation as a 501(c)(3) organization.
-The Internal Revenue Service has recently announced its intention to increase the frequency of audits of the 501(c)(3) tax-exempt status of organizations.
-We have not been notified that we will be the subject of such an audit, but believe that in the event the Internal Revenue Service conducted such an audit, we would be successful in any audit proceeding.
-However, if we were to lose our tax-exempt status, it would have an adverse affect on our ability to pay principal of and interest on the Notes and Operating Costs from assets in the Trust Estate.
+We have been determined by the Internal Revenue Service (the "IRS") to be exempt from taxation as a 501(c)(3) organization.
+The IRS has recently announced its intention to increase the frequency of audits of the 501(c)(3) tax-exempt status of organizations.
+We have not been notified that we will be the subject of such an audit, but believe that in the event the IRS conducted such an audit, we would be successful in any audit proceeding.
+However, if we were to lose our tax-exempt status, it would have an adverse affect on our ability to make payments to you of principal of and interest on your Notes and to pay Operating Costs from assets in the Trust Estate, as and when due.